 53. Article 16 (1) (b) did, however, create serious political difficulties for certain Community Member States.
 In order to overcome these difficulties, the working party agreed that this provision be accompanied by the possibility of a reservation.
-By means of this, any Contracting State may declare that it will neither recognize nor enforce a judgment in respect of a case concerning tenancies of immovable property, if the immovable property concerned is situated on its territory even if the tenancy is such as referred to in Article 16 paragraph 1 (b) and the jurisdiction of the court which has given the judgment.
+By means of this, any Contracting State may declare that it will neither recognize nor enforce a judgment in respect of a case concerning tenancies of immovable property, if the immovable property concerned is situated on its territory even if the tenancy is such as referred to in Article 16 paragraph 1 (b) and the jurisdiction of the court which has given the judgment has been based on the domicile of the defendant.
 This reservation is given in Article Ib of Protocol No 1.